azsk/ADOScanner-docs/00-Setup/Readme.md

 ### FAQs

 #### Error message: "Running scripts is disabled on this system..."
 This is an indication that PowerShell script loading and execution is disabled on your machine.
-You will need to enable it before the AzSK installation script (which itself is a PowerShell script) can run.
+You will need to enable it before the ADOScanner installation script (which itself is a PowerShell script) can run.
 ```PowerShell
 Get-ExecutionPolicy -Scope CurrentUser
 ```